 Can Relationship Therapy Help A Couple Stay Together?

-When your relationship seems to be crumbling, the situation can seem nearly hopeless.
-Even if your relationship isn’t on the verge of divorce, you might feel like the two of you are heading in that direction.
+When encountering relationship challenges, the future can sometimes feel uncertain and frightening.
+Even if your relationship isn’t on the verge of ending, you might feel like the two of you are heading in that direction.
 Relationship therapy might make you feel better about each other.
-Will it help you stay together?
-For many people, the answer is ‘yes.’
+Many people have found that working together with the help of a therapist has significantly increased their relationship quality.

 What is relationship therapy?